darylturner/ktsim/README.md

 ### Special rules interaction

 Punishing, rending, and severe are applied in that order after rerolls.
 Severe only fires when there are no criticals, so it cannot trigger punishing or rending.
-Accurate dice are retained before rerolls and are not subject to weapon effects.
+Accurate dice are retained before rolls/rerolls and cannot be altered by weapon effects.

 ## Output